Archinamon/android-gradle-aspectj/README.md

 <a href="https://github.com/excilys/androidannotations" target="_blank">AndroidAnnotations</a>, <a href="https://github.com/square/dagger" target="_blank">Dagger</a> are also supported and works fine.

 This plugin has many ideas from the others similar projects, but no one of them grants full pack of features like this one.
-Nowdays it has been completely re-written using Transform API.
+Nowadays it has been completely re-written using Transform API.

 Key features
 -----